AI Agents

 AI reasoning is probabilistic, which means outputs can vary.

-This is why strong implementations often blend rules with AI.
+That flexibility is useful in open-ended work, but risky in systems where consistency matters.
+Strong implementations often blend rules with AI.
 Rules provide control where the system must be stable.
-AI provides flexibility where the environment is messy, ambiguous, or language-heavy.
+AI provides flexibility where the environment is ambiguous, language-heavy, or hard to model with rigid logic.

-The strongest designs usually do not try to make AI do everything.
-They place it carefully where it adds the most value.
+The strongest designs do not make AI do everything.
+They place it where it adds value.

 5. Observability and Logging